-Proposed Finding: The Applicant understands that the Planning Commission will be considering the recommendations of the subdivision review committee that will be based on factors listed in CCC 17.12.060.
+Finding: The Applicant understands that the Planning Commission considers the recommendations of the subdivision review committee that will be based on factors listed in CCC 17.12.060.

 Chapter 17.36, Design Standards.

 Section 17.36.010 Compliance Required

 A land division, by subdivision, creation of a street or other right-of-way, or planned unit development, shall be in compliance with the design standards set forth by this title.